satyaprakash724/Machine-Learning-for-Land-Use-Land-Cover-Mapping/README.md

 	This data is compatible with any GIS software.

-2) Script (Jupyter Notebook):
+2) Script (Jupyter Notebook and R):

-	Format: .ipynb
+	Format: .ipynb and .R

 	Description: This Python notebook outlines the complete workflow, including:
-  *Objective 1-ML for LULC:  Implementation of ML models for LULC classification *Objective 2 SHAP- ML for LULC: Model interpretation using explainable AI techniques *bjective 3 DI_AOA- ML for LULC : Evaluation of model uncertainty when applied to spatially distinct areas
+  	*Objective 1-ML for LULC (.ipynb):  Implementation of ML models for LULC classification *Objective 2 SHAP- ML for LULC (.ipynb): Model interpretation using explainable AI techniques *bjective 3 DI_AOA- ML for LULC (.R): Evaluation of model uncertainty when applied to spatially distinct areas

 Usage: